DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments

+During the training process, waypoints represent the vehicle's locations at time $t+1$, $t+2$, and $t+3$ seconds in the future, projected onto a Cartesian coordinate system where the position (0,0) corresponds to the vehicle's current location at time $t$.
+In essence, waypoints indicate the expected future positions of the vehicle based on the current observations.
 To be noted, the waypoints prediction process is looped over three times as there are three waypoints to be predicted.
 In the first loop, the waypoint is initialized with the vehicle position in the local BEV coordinate which is always at (0,0).
 In the end, the waypoints are translated into a set of navigational controls (steering and throttle) by two PID controllers in which their $Kp, Ki, Kd$ parameters are tuned empirically.
 The final features used to predict the last waypoint are also processed by a multi-layer perceptron (MLP) block to estimate the navigational controls directly.
-The final action that actually drives the vehicle is made by a control policy that combines both PID and MLP controls as shown in Algorithm \ref{alg:control}.
-We set a threshold of 0.1 as the minimum steering and throttle level for an agent to be able to drive the vehicle.
-This mechanism allows an agent to take control completely over the other agent and results in better maneuverability.
+We have two main reasons for enabling DeepIPC to predict three waypoints: \begin{itemize} \item The first and second waypoints are utilized by PID agent for lateral and longitudinal control of the vehicle.
+After predicting the second waypoint, the latent space is adjusted using the latest waypoint (the second one), ensuring that the MLP agent receives a comparable level of information abstraction as the PID agent.
+This adjustment results in the generation of the third waypoint, which the PID agent do not utilize. \item Incorporating the third waypoint into the loss calculation enhances the training signal for DeepIPC, enabling more accurate predictions of the vehicle's future positions.
+Nonetheless, we restrict the number of predicted waypoints to three to ensure that the MLP agent processes information congruently with the PID agent. \end{itemize}